 – Large soup pot.
 You have to heat the synthetic dye for it to take properly, so be ready to heat this up on your stove

 1. Start with clean breeches!
 This is important.
 Soak the breeches or dampen under running water.
 This will help the dye sink in better.
+Note that the fabric content of your breeches will affect the dye job.
+Spandex doesn’t die…so high % spandex will show faint lines from not dying (though it’s impossible to see from far away).

 2. Fill your pot with water about 1/2 full.
 Helpful hint: stick your damp breeches in to test water dispersal to check how much water you should heat and turn on the stove.
 You don’t want to heat up too much and have spill over later.
 You want enough water to cover the breeches and heat the water to 180 degrees.
 Check the instructions on your specific dye package to get correct temperatures for dye.
 You will need at least one full bottle of dye for this project, most likely more depending on how thick your fabric is (and how much water you have to use).
 The more dye you use in less water, the bolder your color will be.